redhatci/ansible-collection-redhatci-ocp/roles/kvirt_vm/README.md

 This role allows the deployment of a Kubevirt virtual machine.
 In order to execute the role a running OpenShift cluster and its credentials are required. i.e. through the KUBECONFIG environment variable.

-The role is aimed for deployment if virtual nodes for OCP deployments, so only the root disk is created.
+The role is aimed for deployment of virtual nodes for OCP deployments, so only the root disk is created.

 ```shell
 export KUBECONFIG=<path_kubeconfig>